 If you do not meet your LTD policy’s definition of “Total Disability” or “Totally Disabled”, it is not likely that you will be approved for benefits.
 However, if you do meet the policy’s definition, you will be further evaluated based on specific technical and medical requirements.

 You will be evaluated based on your ability to perform work-related activities.
 To do this, the insurance company will send your medical records to an “independent medical examiner” who will review your records and give a Residual Functionality Capacity (RFC) assessment.
 The RFC will determine what type(s) of work you can be expected to perform.
 Depending upon the results of your RFC, you will either be awarded benefits or recommended to return to work.

-As you begin the application process, you should collect extensive medical and non-medical documentation to support your claim.
+As you begin the disability claim process, you should collect extensive medical and non-medical documentation to support your claim.
 Medical documentation includes the medical records that serve as proof of your illness or disability.
 Without sufficient medical documentation, the insurance company will likely deny your claim for disability benefits.
 If you want to be really proactive, you should work with your doctor to collect copies of the following: